Skip to main content

 • “Story is just what you'd want, simple yet makes you get into being a speedboat captain stealing wares, yet giving back to the society like Robin Hood would.”

-• “Story boards in between levels keep you feeling pumped for the next episode... new ships to unlock.”
+• “Story boards in between levels keep you feeling pumped for next episode... new ships to unlock.”

-• “An original take on a desperately underused aesthetic (think Wipeout), Swordship expertly executes on a minimalist look, design, and story.”
+• “An original take on a desperately underused aesthetic (think Wipeout), Swordship expertly executes on a minimalist look, design and story.”

 • “There is a story, but it is irrelevant.”